 The flight I booked (Washington to Dubai to the Maldives) is currently valued at $5,230.
 That means that the redemption was worth an impressive 6.3 cents/point.
 Much better than getting 1% cash back!

 However, redeeming Alaska Airlines miles is not the only way to book an Emirates 777 business class flight.
 In fact, Emirates now partners with the major credit card points currencies (Chase, AMEX, Citi, and Capital One), which means you can transfer any of these points into an Emirates frequent flyer account.
 Note that the redemption costs will be higher.
-Roughly 120,000 Emirates miles will be required each way, and you’ll also need to pay a couple hundred dollars in taxes and fees.
+Roughly 120,000 Emirates miles will be required each way, and you’ll also need to pay a couple of hundred dollars in taxes and fees.
 Still, since you can use ANY of the major credit card points programs to transfer into Emirates, it can be a very valuable program to use.

 A special aspect of redeeming Alaska Airlines miles for award ticket is that you can include a free stopover.
 In our case, we stayed for two night in Dubai and then continued on to the Maldives.
 But if you wanted, you could stay for even longer in Dubai.
 It’s all on one award ticket, which saves tens of thousands of credit card points; otherwise, you would have to purchase two separate award tickets.